MohamadAshrafSalama/Newcomers-OSS-Vs.-OSS4SG-FSE-2026/RQ2_newcomer_treatment_patterns_test2/step4.1_milestones_redo/README.md

 - Rationale: Classic mirrors prior work; Adjusted reduces small-N bias; Simple-count provides an interpretable fallback when counts are very low.

 7. Direct Commit Access Proxy (DCA)
-- Purpose: Proxy for “commit access gained” without committer fields.
+- Purpose: Proxy for "commit access gained" without committer fields.
-- Pre-core variant (default): Find the longest contiguous pre-core run of commit events with no intervening PR events; milestone time = timestamp of the first commit in that run.
-Parameter M (minimum run length) defaults to 3; we will also report the run length.
+- Updated rule (current implementation): Find the last pre-core PR.
+If there are ≥5 contiguous commit events after this last PR (and no subsequent PRs before becoming core), the milestone time = timestamp of the first commit in that run.
+- Parameter M: minimum run length (currently set to 5).
 - Optional post-core variant: Starting at first core week, find the longest contiguous run of commit events without PRs; timestamp = first commit in that run.
 Reported separately as sensitivity (not used in pre-core Markov flows).
 - Caveat: Without committer identity or PR–commit linkage, this is a heuristic; merges can appear as commits.
 Treat as a proxy, not definitive commit rights.